 GeneCards Summary for SESN1 Gene

 SESN1 (Sestrin 1) is a Protein Coding gene.
 Diseases associated with SESN1 include Endometrial Adenosquamous Carcinoma and Tuberous Sclerosis 2.
-Among its related pathways are Mesodermal Commitment Pathway and Gene Expression.
+Among its related pathways are TP53 Regulates Metabolic Genes and Mesodermal Commitment Pathway.
 An important paralog of this gene is SESN3.

 UniProtKB/Swiss-Prot Summary for SESN1 Gene

 Functions as an intracellular leucine sensor that negatively regulates the TORC1 signaling pathway through the GATOR complex.
 In absence of leucine, binds the GATOR subcomplex GATOR2 and prevents TORC1 signaling.
 Binding of leucine to SESN2 disrupts its interaction with GATOR2 thereby activating the TORC1 signaling pathway (PubMed:25263562, PubMed:26449471).
 This stress-inducible metabolic regulator may also play a role in protection against oxidative and genotoxic stresses (By similarity).
 May positively regulate the transcription by NFE2L2 of genes involved in the response to oxidative stress by facilitating the SQSTM1-mediated autophagic degradation of KEAP1 (PubMed:23274085).
 May have an alkylhydroperoxide reductase activity born by the N-terminal domain of the protein (By similarity).
 Was originally reported to contribute to oxidative stress resistance by reducing PRDX1 (PubMed:15105503).
 However, this could not be confirmed (By similarity).